Sober Living Homes and Halfway Houses Near Me

 What to Expect at a Sober Living Home

 Sober living homes often have certain similarities, including the ability to come and go as you choose.
 There are rules that residents are expected to follow during their time at a sober living home, one of the most important being that they are sober and commit to remaining sober while there.
-Additionally, rules may include a curfew, helping around the house, and attending group meetings.
+Additionally, sober living house rules may include a curfew, helping around the house, and attending group meetings.

-These residences, though each will have some differences, allow individuals to continue working on their recovery after they have completed inpatient treatment while easing back into their regular lives.
+These sober residences, though each will have some differences, allow individuals to continue working on their recovery after they have completed inpatient addiction treatment while easing back into their regular lives.
 They have the opportunity to begin resuming their regular responsibilities and duties with an increased independence while staying somewhere that provides additional support and a safe environment for their sobriety.

 Sober Living Home Rules & Regulations

 Rules differ from sober living facility to facility, but there are some rules that are common to most sober environments.
-Residents agree to all the rules when they move in, and violations of the rules have consequences.
+Residents of sober living homes agree to all the rules when they move in, and violations of the rules have consequences.
 Depending on the violation, residents may have to pay a fine, make amends to another resident, or write an essay about what they did.
 In some cases, residents may be asked to leave the home because of violations of rules.